History of the Russian Federation: Political fallout

 The financial collapse produced a political crisis, as Yeltsin, with his domestic support evaporating, had to contend with an emboldened opposition in the parliament.
-A week later, on August 23, Yeltsin fired Kiryenko and declared his intention of returning Chernomyrdin to office as the country slipped deeper into economic turmoil.
+A week later, on 23 August, Yeltsin fired Kiryenko and declared his intention of returning Chernomyrdin to office as the country slipped deeper into economic turmoil.
 Powerful business interests, fearing another round of reforms that might cause leading concerns to fail, welcomed Kiriyenko's fall, as did the Communists.

 Yeltsin, who began to lose his hold as his health deteriorated, wanted Chernomyrdin back, but the legislature refused to give its approval.
 After the Duma rejected Chernomyrdin's candidacy twice, Yeltsin, his power clearly on the wane, backed down.
-Instead, he nominated Foreign Minister Yevgeny Primakov, who on September 11 was overwhelmingly approved by the Duma.
+Instead, he nominated Foreign Minister Yevgeny Primakov, who on 11 September was overwhelmingly approved by the Duma.

 Primakov's appointment restored political stability because he was seen as a compromise candidate able to heal the rifts between Russia's quarreling interest groups.
 There was popular enthusiasm for Primakov as well.
 Primakov promised to make the payment of wage and pension arrears his government's first priority, and invited members of the leading parliamentary factions into his Cabinet.

-Communists and trade unionists staged a nationwide strike on October 7, and called on President Yeltsin to resign.
-On October 9, Russia, which was also suffering from a bad harvest, appealed for international humanitarian aid, including food.
+Communists and trade unionists staged a nationwide strike on 7 October, and called on President Yeltsin to resign.
+On 9 October, Russia, which was also suffering from a bad harvest, appealed for international humanitarian aid, including food.

 Recovery

 Russia bounced back from the August 1998 financial crash with surprising speed.
 Much of the reason for the recovery is that world oil prices rapidly rose during 1999–2000 (just as falling energy prices on the world market had deepened Russia's financial troubles) so that Russia ran a large trade surplus in 1999 and 2000.
 Another reason is that domestic industries such as food processing have benefited from the devaluation, which caused a steep increase in the prices of imported goods.
-Also, since Russia's economy was operating to such a large extent on barter and other non-monetary instruments of exchange, the financial collapse had far less of an impact on many producers than it would had the economy been dependent on a banking system.
+Also, since Russia's economy was operating to such a large extent on barter and other non-monetary instruments of exchange, the financial collapse had far less of an impact on many producers than it would have, had the economy been dependent on a banking system.
 Finally, the economy has been helped by an infusion of cash; as enterprises were able to pay off arrears in back wages and taxes, it, in turn, allowed consumer demand for the goods and services of Russian industry to rise.
 For the first time in many years, unemployment in 2000 fell as enterprises added workers.

 Nevertheless, the political and social equilibrium of the country remains tenuous to this day, and power remains a highly personalized commodity.
 The economy remains vulnerable to downturn if, for instance, world oil prices fall at a dramatic pace.